Mullewa–Meekatharra railway: History

-The Mullewa–Cue Railway Act 1894, an act by the Parliament of Western Australia assented to on 23 November 1894, authorised the construction of the railway line from Mullewa to Cue.
+The Mullewa–Cue Railway Act 1894, an act by the Parliament of Western Australia granted assent on 23 November 1894, authorised the construction of the railway line from Mullewa to Cue.

-Earlier in 1894, a syndicate of interstate investors headed by Charles G. Lush had proposed to build a private line, however on 30 May 1894, John Forrest the premier had stated that the government had decided to construct the line.
+Earlier in 1894, a syndicate of interstate investors headed by Charles G. Lush had proposed to build a private line, however on 30 May 1894, Premier John Forrest had stated that the government had decided to construct the line.

 The contract to construct the first section of the railway line from Mullewa to Cue was awarded to Baxter & Prince on 16 December 1895, with the line officially opened on 1 July 1898.

 The Cue–Nannine Railway Act 1896, assented to on 27 October 1896, authorised the construction of the railway line extension from Cue to Nannine.
-The second section from Cue to Nannine was awarded on 22 April 1901, now to the Western Australian Public Works Department (PWD).
+The second section from Cue to Nannine was awarded on 22 April 1901, now to the Western Australian Public Works Department.
 The line was officially opened on 1 June 1903.

 The Nannine–Meekatharra Railway Act 1909, assented to on 6 February 1909, authorised the construction of the railway line extension from Nannine to Meekatharra.
 The contract for the final section from Nannine to Meekatharra was awarded on 29 October 1909, now to Smith & Timms.
 This section was opened on 11 August 1910.

 Branch lines

 The Mount Magnet to Sandstone was a branch railway that connected with the Mullewa to Meekatharra railway line at Mount Magnet.
 The Mt.
-Magnet-Black Range Railway Act 1907, assented to on 20 December 1907, authorised the construction of the railway line, while the Railway (Mt.Magnet-Black Range) Discontinuance Act 1948, assented to on 21 January 1949, permitted its discontinuation.
+Magnet–Black Range Railway Act 1907 (No. 21 of 1907), assented to on 20 December 1907, authorised the construction of the railway line, while the Railway (Mt.
+Magnet–Black Range) Discontinuance Act 1948 (No. 67 of 1948), assented to on 21 January 1949, permitted its discontinuation.
 More specifically, the act permitted the removal of the line to be used for the construction or maintenance of other railway lines in the state, or to be sold by the ministry of railways.

-The Meekatharra-Horseshoe Railway Act 1920, assented to on 31 December 1920, authorised the construction of the railway line from Meekatharra to the Horseshoe mine, north-west of Peak Hill.
+The Meekatharra–Horseshoe Railway Act 1920, assented to on 31 December 1920, authorised the construction of the railway line from Meekatharra to the Horseshoe mine, north-west of Peak Hill.
 The private 85 mi-long railway was short-lived, existing from 1927 until 1933, when the company mining manganese went into receivership.

 The Meekatharra to Wiluna railway was an extension of the line in operation between 1932 and 1957.
-Constructed of this extension was authorised through the Meekatharra-Wiluna Railway Act 1927, which was assented to on 23 December 1927.
+Constructed of this extension was authorised through the Meekatharra–Wiluna Railway Act 1927, which was assented to on 23 December 1927.

-The Cue to Big Bell branch railway line was authorised for construction through the Cue-Big Bell Railway Act 1936, assented to on 3 November 1936.
+The Cue to Big Bell branch railway line was authorised for construction through the Cue–Big Bell Railway Act 1936, assented to on 3 November 1936.
 Prior to this, on 5 March 1936, the Western Australian government had entered an agreement with the American Smelting and Refining Company to build the railway to Big Bell.